State formation: Modern state formation

 Scholars generally agree that the modern state system originated with the signing of the Treaty of Westphalia in 1648, which established the concept of state sovereignty.
-This event notably marked the shift from the medieval practice of feudalism to the emergence of increasingly centralized state systems that held monopolies over violence and effectively extracted revenue from their civilian populations.
-There are two existing explanations behind this transition: dramatic shifts in Europe's political, economic, and cultural climate and changes in Europe's natural environment.
+Notably, this event marked the shift from the medieval practice of feudalism to the emergence of increasingly centralized state systems that secured monopolies over violence and effectively extracted revenue from their civilian populations.
+There are two existing explanations for this transition: dramatic shifts in Europe's political, economic, and cultural climate and changes in Europe's natural environment.

-The political change in Europe during this period can be attributed to improvements in military technology and increased warfare between Western European states, as they catalyzed the formation of vast state-controlled militaries and large state bureaucracies for levying taxes.
+Political change in Europe during this period can be attributed to improvements in military technology and increased warfare between Western European states, as they catalyzed the formation of vast state-controlled militaries and large state bureaucracies for levying taxes.
 Economically, Western European states saw a drastic increase in tax revenue due to the emergence of a merchant middle class, the establishment of overseas empires, and increased rates of domestic production.
-Finally, cultural values in Europe changed as ruling classes abandoned the practice of feudalism and people moved away from traditional religious practices (due to events such as the Protestant Reformation and the Enlightenment).
+Finally, cultural values in Europe changed as ruling classes abandoned feudalism and people moved away from traditional religious practices (due to events such as the Protestant Reformation and the Enlightenment).

 In terms of the natural environment, Europe experienced a sudden population boom during this period due to a rise in food production.
 The resulting increase in Europe's population density accelerated state centralization in the region.